kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 * Enable existing applications to run without modification.

-* Enable application developers, operators to transition to DRA gradually at their own pace.
+* Enable application developers and operators to transition to DRA gradually at their own pace.

 * Enable cluster administrators to transition to DRA gradually at their own pace,